ahsanmughal11/skinexpert/readme.md

-# Host WordPress On Vercel, Netlify, or AWS
+# host WordPress On Vercel, Netlify, or AWS
 WordPress hosting is silly.
 Serverless WordPress on Vercel, Netlify, or AWS Lambda.

 | Vercel (recommended) | Netlify | AWS with Serverless Framework |